soufianiso/soufianiso/README.md

 ## Hi there 👋, I'm Soufiane
 #### I'm a Python and go software engineer and Django web developer
-I'm soufiane aka soufianiso, I'm a web developer working mainly on backend applications using python, Django, Postgres and Django rest framework, I have also created some CLI apps using golang and python,
+I'm soufiane aka soufianiso, I'm a web developer working mainly on backend applications using Golang and Python, I have also created some CLI apps using golang and python,

 ### Skills and Experience: